kennethormandy/craft-marketplace/docs/docs/tutorial/introduction.md

 ![](https://picsum.photos/id/13/2500/1667)

+Run through a test order, and make sure you can see that the payment has gone through within Stripe.
+If you can see it, then your Commerce site is setup correctly, and you’re ready to move onto the next step.

-## Setup Marketplace
+## Content Modelling

 So far, our Craft Commerce site only supports us selling our own products.
-We want to support multiple vendors.
+We want to support multiple vendors, so we need to make some edits to our [content model](https://craftcms.com/docs/getting-started-tutorial/configure/) to do this.

-Let’s start making use of Marketplace.

 ### Create the connection field

-First, create a new Marketplace Connect Button field.
+First, create a new Marketplace Connect Button field, provided by the Marketplace plugin.

 It will represent the connection between Stripe and Craft.
 For our coffee marketplace, we’ll label it “Platform Connection.”